Now leaving ThriventFunds.com

 “One of the main ways that we manage some of those risks is through diversification,” noted Monsen.
 “We don’t want to be overconcentrated in any single asset, and we have risks that offset each other.
 Even though individually there are some larger risks, the risk of the overall portfolio may be lower because of that diversification.”

-"For example," he added, "we can stress test a portfolio by aggregating all the individual assets of our multiple managers into a composite, then compare it to our benchmark.
-In this process, we can determine whether we should include hedges and overlays to account for the portfolio’s sensitivity to material changes in monetary policy, rising/falling inflation, or even shocks to commodity prices."
+“For example,” he added, “we can stress test a portfolio by aggregating all the individual assets of our multiple managers into a composite, then compare it to our benchmark.
+In this process, we can determine whether we should include hedges and overlays to account for the portfolio’s sensitivity to material changes in monetary policy, rising/falling inflation or even shocks to commodity prices.”

 When to sell

-While buy and sell decisions of individual stocks are made by the managers of each strategy included in the Fund, the overall make-up of the portfolio is determined by an investment strategy committee that includes the head of the mixed assets group, the chief investment officer, and the chief investment strategist.
+While buy and sell decisions of individual stocks are made by the managers of each strategy fund included in the Fund, the overall make-up of the portfolio is determined by an investment strategy committee that includes the head of the mixed assets group, the chief investment officer and the chief investment strategist.

 Within the quantitative strategies in the portfolio, added Monsen, the investment team calculates a score for every stock in its potential universe, which is updated daily.
 They adjust the strategies regularly to assure that the characteristics stay in line with their objectives.

-"The process of adjusting a strategy naturally results in some new stocks coming into the portfolio, some stocks being held, and some stocks being sold," explained Monsen.
-"So, the sell strategy is part of the overall strategy construction process, and it’s driven more by the characteristics that we’re looking for in the overall strategy than by the characteristics of any single security."
+“The process of adjusting a strategy naturally results in some new stocks coming into the portfolio, some stocks being held and some stocks being sold,” explained Monsen.
+“So, the sell strategy is part of the overall strategy construction process, and it’s driven more by the characteristics that we’re looking for in the overall strategy than by the characteristics of any single security.”

 Within each individual stock portfolio, the fund managers make their own decisions on which stocks to buy, hold or sell based on their own fundamental strategies and market outlook.